astronomer/astro-docs/enterprise/next/05_customize-airflow/04_kubernetes-executor.md

 5. Copy the template file's contents into a new local file.

 You now have a local version of your Deployment's pod template file.
-From here, you can modify the file and push it to your Deployment.
+From here, you can modify the file and push it to your Deployment as described in the next section.

 ## Add the Pod Template to a Deployment

-If you want your pod template to apply to all DAGs within a given Airflow Deployment, you can add teh pod template as an environment variable to the Deployment.
+If you want your pod template to apply to all DAGs within a given Airflow Deployment, you can add the pod template as an environment variable to the Deployment.
 To do this:

 1. Update your Dockerfile to include a line which copies the customized pod template into Docker image that's pushed whenever you deploy code.
 For instance, if your customized pod template file name is `new_pod_template.yaml`, the line would look like this: